CyberMonitor/orquestra-docs/v1/content/tutorials/hello-component.md

 ### Adding Some Code

-Orquestra can support any Python3 source that is installable via `pip` using a `setup.py` script.
+Orquestra can support any Python3 source that can be installed via `pip` using a `setup.py` script.

 Moving into `src/python/orquestra/` create a Python script called `welcome.py`.
 Your repo structure should now look like this: